artxia/Action-NotionSite/README.md

 - Use Github Actions to run loconotion regularly to crawl Notion pages and generate pure static html pages.
 - Push the generated html pages to the GitHub repository and generate a static web site with GitHub Pages.
-- Finally, reverse proxy with Cloudflare Workers to implement a separate domain site.
+- Optional.
+Finally, reverse proxy with Cloudflare Workers to implement a separate domain site.
 - Runs every 20 minutes

 ### Usage